Assistant Professor of English

 Dr. Natalie M. Dorfeld was born and raised in Greenville, Pennsylvania, home of the parachute.

-In her free time, she enjoys anything and everything involving a blatant disregard for personal safety, such as skydiving, petting sharks, and training for marathons / Ironman competitions.
+In her free time, she enjoys anything and everything involving a blatant disregard for personal safety, such as jumping out of perfectly good airplanes, surfing, and training for marathons / Ironman competitions.

 She resides in Palm Bay with her wonderful husband, a plethora of cats, and a Heinz 57 mutt.